-Digitising archives at the Dutch Tribunals Archives Project (Triado) entailed moving from kilometres of archive boxes in a depot to a search engine with which you can access any document.
+Digitising archives at Dutch tribunal archives project Triado entailed moving from kilometres of archive boxes in a depot to a search engine through which users can access any document.

 The Triado project started three years ago, with the aim of identifying which computer technology could best be applied to historical collections to digitise and unlock them.

-This archive was created shortly after the war, and contains files of 300,000 people who were suspected of collaborating with the German occupiers in the Second World War.
+This archive was created shortly after the Second World War, and contains files of 300,000 people who were suspected of collaborating with the German occupiers in the war – “a perpetrator archive, as it is called in professional jargon”.

 Moreover, it is probably the most important archive about the Second World War in the Netherlands.